The Montevideo Maru

 At 1800 Hours on the 7th, the Army in Northern Luzon reported to Navy 3rd Fleet that the ship Montevideo Maru, on passage from Rabaul carrying POWs to Hainan Island, was sunk by the Allies on 1 July at 0000 Hours.
 The Captain, Sergeant Major Kawakami and 100 survivors landed at POUPON and went south to LAOAG.

-One other document I have located is from the Japanese National Institute for Defense Study.
+One other document I have located is from the Japanese National Institute for Defence Study.

 The following is a translation of the 4 page document.